International Space Station

 can be handy, too.

-The shuttle orbiter can also be visible while it re-enters the
+The shuttle orbiter was also visible while it re-entered the

 atmosphere, on its way to landing in Florida.
 Depending on the

-orbital track, folks in central California, Nevada, and Arizona can
+orbital track, folks in central California, Nevada, and Arizona were able to

-see the shuttle's glow and wake, especially if it takes place before
+see the shuttle's glow and wake, especially when it took place before

 On the morning of February 1, 2003, 22-year-old shuttle orbiter